-The speakers that fire up through the keyboard deck is a neat feature on the Surface Laptop 3, but there’s scope for Microsoft to put in top-mounted speakers either side of the Surface Laptop 4 keyboard to challenge the excellent MacBook Air and MacBook Pro 16-inch speakers.
+The speakers that fire up through the keyboard deck are a neat feature on the Surface Laptop 3, but there’s scope for Microsoft to put in top-mounted speakers on either side of the Surface Laptop 4 keyboard to challenge the excellent MacBook Air and MacBook Pro 16-inch speakers.
 However, such a design might detract from the clean aesthetic of Microsoft’s laptop.

 We expect the Surface Laptop 4 to come with some clever engineering under its chassis, likely expanding on how the SSD can be easily swapped in the Surface Laptop 3.
 And improved cooling could enable the Surface Laptop 4 to extract the most performance out of its new chips.